-Mosaic Law prescribed "stoning to death" for a rebellious son (Deut.
-21:20–21).
+Mosaic Law prescribed "stoning to death" for a rebellious son (Deuteronomy 21:20–21).
 God cut off Absalom because he'd rebelled against the LORD's anointed, rather than blessing him because he was David's eldest son.
 This was the third son that David had lost as a result of his sins against Bathsheba and Uriah.
 Instead of having a line of kings succeed him, all Absalom left behind was a stone monument (a stele, "marble pillar") that he'd erected to himself (v.
 18).
-His three sons (14:27) may have died prematurely (v.
+His three sons (2 Sam.
+14:27) may have died prematurely (v.
 18).
 Note: In that verse, the King's Valley was the Kidron Valley.

 In the ancient world, when a father who was famous died, a son normally erected a memorial to him.
 Moreover, people also expected the son to imitate his father and thus become a living memorial to his father's name.
 Absalom failed to receive either form of honor.
 Absalom lived like Eli's sons and Saul; he died as they died.

-From the start, Absalom's coup was doomed to fail because he was rebelling against God's will: Solomon was God's choice to succeed David (1 Chron.
-22:9–10; 1 Kings 1:13, 17, 30).
+From the start, Absalom's coup was doomed to fail because he was rebelling against God's will: Solomon was God's choice to succeed David (1 Chronicles 22:9–10; 1 Kings 1:13, 17, 30).
 Absalom was David's third son (after Amnon and Chileab).
 He sought to perpetuate traditional succession.
 As Israel's true Sovereign, God had the right to select whomever He wished to lead His nation.
 Amnon and Absalom both were willful, cunning, obstinate, and immoral men who followed counsel and experienced violent deaths.
 Amnon, however, repeated David's passionate sexual sin and was self-indulgent, whereas Absalom repeated David's cold-blooded murder and was militarily and politically ambitious.

 Today's closing text adds something of an epitaph to the account of Absalom's death.
 The author informs us that, at one time, Absalom had no sons; fearing that he'd be forgotten, he built a pillar for himself in the Valley of the Kings.
 By this, he thought, he'd preserve his name.
 As it turned out, he did have sons, but in his desire to possess his father's throne, he was able to be king for only a few days.
 He'd now be remembered as the traitor who died, hanging from a tree, the most ignoble kind of death.
 His pillar in the Valley of the Kings would never erase the memory of his folly and death.

 As we see that Absalom's attempt to usurp David's throne, disobedience to God's covenant (His Mosaic Law), resulted in Israel's lack of fertility (blessing).
 Every attempt by the enemies of the LORD's anointed would always fail.
 Because of Absalom's sins, he died without honor.
 Because of David's sin, he had to flee Jerusalem and experienced much heartache; nevertheless, God restored him to power through God's elective calling of him and his heart for God.
 In retrospect, God had promised to punish David for his disregard of the Mosaic Covenant and the LORD's plan.
-Still, he didn't say that he'd cut him off the same way that he'd cut Saul off (12:10–12).
+Still, he didn't say that he'd cut him off the same way that he'd cut Saul off (2 Sam.
+12:10–12).
 Passages in the following chapters (18:19–19:43) record Yahweh's restoration of His anointed, after He'd disciplined him.

 - Q. 1 Why would Joab so blatantly disobey King David's explicit command?